-MITIGATION PROJECT NEEDS
+STAKEHOLDER ENGAGEMENT AND MITIGATION PROJECT NEEDS

 PRDOH conducted extensive outreach during the preparation of this original Action Plan in order to gain insight into community mitigation needs.
-These consultations, included meetings with PRPB, which is currently involved in the preparation of the municipal-level HMPs, under the FEMA HMA Program, and COR3 - which is the local agency with designated FEMA coordination authority and currently oversees the development of HMPs.
+These consultations included meetings with PRPB, which is currently involved in the preparation of the municipal-level HMPs, under the FEMA HMA Program, and COR3 - which is the local agency with designated FEMA coordination authority and currently oversees the development of HMPs.
 COR3 is also the administering entity for Hurricane María HMGP, and houses the State Hazard Mitigation Officer (SHMO).

 Because these funds are intended to mitigate against a multitude of risks rather than one (1) disaster event with a defined cost for recovery, stakeholder input on Puerto Rico's long-term mitigation needs became paramount to the planning process.
-As of August 14, 2020, PRDOH has conducted outreach to 150+ stakeholder entities which includes: 6 federal agencies, 120+ state agencies, sixty-two (62) municipalities and forty-five plus (45+) NGOs.
+PRDOH initiated outreach to a list of more than 5,000 contacts which included emails for individual citizens and entity contacts representing 300+ stakeholder entities.
+Attendance tracking confirmed that 200+ stakeholder entities were successfully reached during the planning engagement which included: six (6) federal agencies, 120+ state agencies, seventy-three (73) municipalities and fifty-five plus (55+) NGOs.
+PRDOH also deployed targeted outreach efforts for elected representation by conducting outreach calls to municipal staff and mayors.